perrutquist/StaticNumbers.jl/README.md

 For brevity, all three types are displayed as `static(X)`, and it is also recommended to create them using this syntax.

-Note: At the moment, the type union is named `Static`, while the function that creates static variables is named `static`.
+Note: At the moment, the type union is named `Static` with a capital S, while the function that creates static variables is named `static` in lowercase.

 By default, any operation on a `Static` will result in a non-`Static` type.
 For example, `static(2)+static(2)` gives `4`, not `static(4)`.

-The macro `@stat` makes the result of a computation `Static` when all arguments are static or literals.
+The macro `@stat` makes the result of a computation a `Static` when all arguments are static or literals.
 For example:
 ```julia
 i = 2